Monster crowd on the streets of London, the terraces of pubs taken by the storm

 These scenes make possible a clear improvement in the health condition of the UK, the most miserable country in Europe with more than 127,000 deaths, under severe imprisonment and massive vaccination.
 The United Kingdom, which was defined for the third time in early January, now has less than 3,000 cases and less than 50 deaths a day.

-The country is actively vaccinating: nearly 60% of people have received the first dose, most of them over the age of 50.
+The country is actively vaccinating: about 60% of people have the first dose, most of them over the age of 50.

 Calls with caution